+You and I are connected,

-Listen list sail out to sea harbour nests and others.
-Living things in our hollows until we die become dead diseased hacked at with axes.
-Burnt buried pulped processed become something else become something else.
+Breath time rings branched roots excretions Listen veins breaks heartlist age rot. sail out to sea placedness.
+Life. harbour nests The ability Manslaughter. and others. to rustle Heaviness...
+Living things The ability in our hollows and shiver in until we die to lean the wind... to fall become dead Skin that diseased to grow sheds hacked at to twist limbs that to adapt with axes. bend drink Burnt buried consume grow calluses pulped feed others. processed

+become something else become something else.

 This is a process image of Primo Levi's The Story of Carbon laser etched on graphite.

 Image by invisible Flock "The death of atoms, unlike ours, is never irrevocable.
 Here are at work the omnipresent, untiring, and invisible gravediggers of the undergrowth, the micro-organisms of the humus."

-Primo Levi, The Story of a Carbon Atom

-A Manifesto for Circular Art

-Matterlurgy / Helena Hunter and Mark Peter Wright

-Matterlurgy is a collaborative practice between London based artists Helena Hunter and Mark Peter Wright.
+Primo Levi, The Story of a Carbon Atom A Manifesto for Circular Art Matterlurgy / Helena Hunter and Mark Peter Wright 13/07/2020 11:08 - 11:56 Matterlurgy is a collaborative practice between London based artists Helena Hunter and Mark Peter Wright.
 Their work addresses critical ecologies embroiled in climate crisis, across disciplines and media, combining the production of artworks with interdisciplinary research, co-constructed events and performance.
 They have produced projects that address flooding, land degradation, river health, air pollution and climate modelling.
 Site-based works have been located in a hydropower station, disused steelworks, a laboratory for ice simulation, an abandoned copper mine and museum collections.

 The Faceless Lion.
-Image by Matterlurgy

-- 1. All materials must be found within a

-- 2. Where possible seek verbal permission

-- envilonment

-- 3. No money should be spent on the fubricution of Works

-- 4. All materials should be physically

-- Curried to the exhibition space

-- 6. All materials must relay a story (past, prejent, future) of site

-- not in a sanchicned studio space

-- 8. Matchals should be assembled without

-- they were fund.
+Image by Matterlurgy 1.
+All materials must be found within a 1-mile radius of the exhibition space 2.
+Where possible seek unbal permission When removing muterials from an envilonment 3.
+No money should be spent on the fubricution of works 4.
+All materials should be physically Curried to the exhibition space 5.
+Do not remove materials that are being used as homes (human/nonhuman) 6.
+All materials most relay a story (past, present, future) of site 7.
+Art works should be made in situ and not in a sanctioned studio space 8.
+Materials should be assembled without 9.
+Combining materials is encuraged 10.
+Materials Shald be returned to where they were fund.